SharkSnack/shiren-6/content/dungeons/training-path-of-gimmicks.md

     <td></td>
   </tr>
   <tr>
-    <th>Wind of Kron</th>
+    <th>Wind (1st Gust)</th>
     <td></td>
     <th>Reward</th>
     <td>Auspicious Omamori</td>
   </tr>
 </table>

-Postgame dungeon where various gimmicks and in-dungeon events have a high chance of occurring.<br/>Cannons, Kron's Challenge, Fever Time, bouncy walls, behemoth gates, water with rafts, it's all here.<br/>Stronger monsters appear as early as 3F, so the player is expected to bring powerful items.<br/>Overall, it's a nice place to visit to duplicate items thanks to the frequency of bouncy wall rooms.
+Postgame dungeon where various gimmicks and in-dungeon events have a high chance of occurring.<br/>Cannons, Kron's Challenge, Fever Time, bouncy walls, Behemoth Gates, water with rafts, it's all here.<br/>Stronger monsters appear as early as 3F, so the player is expected to bring powerful items.<br/>Overall, it's a nice place to visit to duplicate items thanks to the frequency of bouncy wall rooms.

 # Strategy